Lab Members

 2024

-Leah is a first year MA student in the Clinical Child and Adolescent Psychology program at the University of Guelph.
+Leah is a second-year MA student in the Clinical Child and Adolescent Psychology program at the University of Guelph.
 She is passionate about investigating the mechanisms by which family dysfunction may increase the risk of emotional and mental health difficulties among children and youth.
 Leah is also interested in exploring evidence-based interventions that aim to promote socio-emotional development and resiliency among these vulnerable populations.
 For the past couple of years, Leah has worked at the Centre for Addiction and Mental Health (CAMH) in the Schizophrenia Division as a Research Analyst.
 She assisted on a pilot study and randomized control single-blind trial examining a digital mental health intervention designed to support individuals experiencing Schizophrenia Spectrum Disorders and Opioid Use Disorder.
 Leah is incredibly grateful to have been involved with the A4i Lab at CAMH and for her experiences working with such an amazing team.
 Leah can also be found playing ultimate frisbee, petting dogs, or doing a mixture of both!

 Sara Mansueto, she/her